pine-vm/pine/guide/customizing-elm-app-builds-with-compilation-interfaces.md

     Json.Decode.fail "The compiler replaces this declaration."
 ```

+As the examples above show, we keep a placeholder value in each declaration with a matching type.
+Using this form in the source code means the interface Elm module syntax remains compatible with type-checking tools.
+The insertion of the actual implementation happens automatically under the hood every time we build the app.

+In the example above, we use a type declared in another module.
+We are free to distribute the type declarations over any number of modules.
+The parser follows imports to recursively collect the graph of type declarations until it reaches atomic Elm types at the leaves.

 ### `CompilationInterface.SourceFiles` Module

-The `SourceFiles` module provides access to the source files, regardless of their type or other usage.
+The `SourceFiles` module provides access to the source files, regardless of file type or other usage.

-In addition to individual files, this module also supports accessing the contents of whole directories.
+In addition to individual files, this module also supports reading whole directories.

-By adding a declaration to this module, we can pick a source file and read its contents.
-The compilation step for this module happens before the one for the front-end.
-Therefore the source files are available to both front-end and back-end apps.
+Adding a declaration to this module lets us pick a source file and read its contents.
+The compilation step for this module happens before the one for the `ElmMake` module.
+Therefore, the values of embedded source files are available for both frontend and backend apps.

 ```Elm
 module CompilationInterface.SourceFiles exposing (..)